Days 26-27: CCF: Purring Cheetahs, Flying Meat, and the Work of Saving a Species

 Farmers are only allowed to shoot a predator if there is actual evidence it killed livestock.
 Too often, though, animals are killed simply because someone believes they might cause trouble.

 One heartbreaking story involved a female cheetah that had been rehabilitated after a trap injury.
-She was released only days before giving birth because Namibia does not allow wild animals to give birth in captivity.
+She was released from CCF scant days before giving birth, because Namibia does not allow wild animals to give birth in captivity.

 A farmer shot her.